tripott/apigee-tokens/README.md

-# apigee-mass-sdk
+# apigee-tokens

-Scripts that manipulate the Apigee APIM API.
-Security/MFA/create oauth tokens.
+Promised based functions to create Apigee multi-factor auth tokens and OAuth tokens.
+Used to access Apigee API Management APIs.